INSIDE: The Ultimate Guide to Tokyo Ramen Street at Tokyo Station.

 Tokyo Ramen Street Tokyo Station is a double-sided corridor of mouthwatering ramen noodle shops with flavours imported from all over Japan.

-What is Ramen Noodles?
+What are Ramen Noodles?

 Ramen, for those who are not so up with noodles, is a dish of boiled noodles served in a broth or soup, with a bunch of different ingredients thrown in for flavour and texture.